SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/parallel_tempering.rst

 .. note::

-    **Key Insight:** The swap mechanism creates a "temperature ladder" that allows good solutions to migrate from high-temperature (exploratory) replicas down to low-temperature (exploitative) replicas.
+    The swap mechanism creates a "temperature ladder" that allows good solutions to migrate from high-temperature (exploratory) replicas down to low-temperature (exploitative) replicas.
 This gives the algorithm both global exploration AND local precision simultaneously, unlike single